PADL/SwiftOCA/README.md

 SwiftOCA
 --------

 SwiftOCA is pure Swift implementation of the AES70/OCA control protocol.
-It provides an asynchronous API and supports both macOS and Linux.
+It provides asynchronous controller and device APIs and supports both macOS and Linux.
 It also includes a SwiftUI view library.

 ![OCABrowser](Documentation/OCABrowser.png)